-The passage down to Fulaga (pronounced Fulanga) went well.
-We upped anchor from Susui at about 6:30 am and quickly headed down to the pass and out.
+The passage down to Fulaga went well.
+We pulled up our anchor from Susui at about 6:30 am and headed out of the pass.
 David saw a manta ray out on the deep and yelled at some birds that tried to perch on our mast.
 We motor sailed most of the way with very light winds but we did get the screecher out for a bit.
 We dropped anchor in Lakeba (Lakemba) right before sunset.
 A long boat with three men and a boy stopped by while returning from fishing for tuna and trevally on the reef.
 We explained that we were just staying the night so we wouldn’t be coming into town.

 Lakeba is a weird anchorage.
 You actually anchor outside the reef on a sandy shelf.
 It’s deep – 60′ and you are surrounded on three sides by reef.
 Surprisingly it is pretty protected from swell.
-However, we were invaded by flying ants.
+However, flying ants invaded, even though we were far from shore.

 Fulaga looks stunning.
 It is a big lagoon, with electric blue water and a sandy bottom.
 You could fit probably 100 boats in Fulaga, but a mere 70 have visited this year.
 We navigated to the anchorage for the main village and dropped anchor next to our friends on Qi, Gaylyn and Thomas who we met in Savusavu last month.